-- You MUST include instructions (or an example):
+- You MUST include instructions (or an example) for every question:

-- “Tick as many boxes as is appropriate”
+- “Tick as many boxes as are appropriate”

 - “Circle only one option”

 - “Rate 1 to 10, 1 being least interested and 10 being extremely interested”

 Use symbols etc. for check-boxes.
 Your check-boxes should be to the left of their labels (remember to add a space in between them) like so:

 This makes it far easier to align the option.
 If you have many options, try laying them out using columns: